 Circle

-Circle has a huge focus on community building as well and offers a more customizable interface than many other platforms.
-It’s also very easy to use and has something for every community size.
-If you are looking for an intermediate option for simple community-building that offers ultimate control over branding and customizability, Circle is a great option.
+Circle also focuses heavily on community building and offers a more customizable interface than many other platforms.
+It’s very easy to use and has something for every community size.
+If you are looking for an intermediate option for simple community building that offers ultimate control over branding and customizability, Circle is a great option.

 Make sure you know to use all of the relevant tech and comms channels from social media to integrated chat functions.
 After all, community managers have to be masters of their platforms and great communicators.